CaptainBlowFish/CIS291Project/README.md

 # CIS291Project
-This is the repository for group 1's project.
+This is the repository for group one's project.
 Spring semester 2026